 - Sew the squares together in rows, pressing the seams as you go, alternating the direction for each row (for example, all seams to the right in row one, all seams to the left in row two, and so on).
 Next, sew the rows together, first nesting the seams together as in the following photos, and pinning in place.

 - Layer your quilt top with the batting and quilt back, making sure that both the back and front are facing outward, away from the batting.
+The batting should be a little bit larger than the top, and the backing a little bit larger again.
 Pin in place, then do one of the following:

 - If you have a walking foot, sew the layers together in straight vertical lines, spaced according to your preference.
 (The quilt in the photographs has 0.5 inch spacing).